Ashex/SupersetOnAWS/README.md

 ## Launching

 Build the superset container under `src` and push it to a (ECR) repository and provide the arn including tag in `ContainerImage`.
 There is the assumption that you have the VPCId stored in parameter store and so provide the parameter name.
 Set `envName` appropriately then diff, deploy, and pray.
 Using the construct [cdk-rds-sql](https://github.com/berenddeboer/cdk-rds-sql), a dedicated user for superset is created with the necessary permissions.

-## Bootsrapping
+## Bootstrapping

 The `FirstRun` parameters controls if the following is done when set to True: